wityan/wityan/README.md

 # Heiooo 🙋‍♂️

-👨‍💻 Working for Interdiscount / Microspot as React Developer
+👨‍💻 Working for DXC Technology for the Digital Customer Portal of the BEKB.